dapr/docs/daprdocs/content/en/reference/api/bindings_api.md

 In some scenarios, it would be useful to provide additional information to Dapr to indicate the direction supported by the binding component.
 Providing the supported binding direction helps the Dapr sidecar avoid the `"wait for the app to become ready"` state, where it waits indefinitely for the application to become available.

-The `direction` field can be specified as part of the component's metadata.
-The valid values for this field are: `"input"`, `"output"`, or `"input, output"`
+You can specify the `direction` field as part of the component's metadata.
+The valid values for this field are:
+- `"input"`
+- `"output"`
+- `"input, output"`

 Here a few scenarios when the `"direction"` metadata field could help: